MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 ## Prerequisites

++ A supported data source: Azure Blob storage, Azure File storage, OneLake in Microsoft Fabric.

-+ A supported data source.
-For OneLake, make sure you meet all of the requirements of the [OneLake indexer](search-how-to-index-onelake-files#prerequisites).
-Azure Storage is a standard performance (general-purpose v2) instance that supports hot, cool, and cold access tiers.
+  For OneLake, make sure you meet all of the requirements of the [OneLake indexer](search-how-to-index-onelake-files.md#prerequisites).

+  Azure Storage for [blob indexers](search-howto-indexing-azure-blob-storage.md#prerequisites) and [file indexers](search-file-storage-integration.md#prerequisites) is a standard performance (general-purpose v2) instance that supports hot, cool, and cold access tiers.

 ## Markdown parsing mode parameters